Efficient maximal cliques enumeration in weakly closed graphs: Results

-Putting everything together, the complexity analysis is as follows, for the algorithm computing a superset of the maximal cliques of the graph, that is Algotihm~\ref{alg1}.
+Taking all the factors into account, the complexity analysis for the algorithm that computes a superset of the maximal cliques of the graph, referred to as Algorithm~\ref{alg1}, is as follows.
 Assuming $T'(n,c)$ the running time of the procedure \textsc{CClosedClique}, then overall the algorithm requires $T'(n-1,c)$ time for the recursive call and an additional $\mathcal{O} (3^{c/3})$ for each CLIQUE call within the recursive step, using the algorithm of Tomita and al.~\cite{8}.
 Since there are at most $n$ calls to the algorithm of Tomita and al., this brings the total complexity to:

-As discussed before, an additional curing step is required to get exactly the set of maximal cliques of the graph (the reason is discussed in the next paragraph).
-This step needs a $\mathcal{O}(2^cc)$ time complexity for each clique.
-Thus, the complexity to get exactly all the maximal cliques is $\mathcal{O}(3^{c/3}2^{c}cn^2)$.
-An additional preprocessing step is needed which is done in time $\mathcal{O}(p(n,c))$ where this denotes the time needed to list all induced $2$-paths in a $c$-closed graph of order $n$.
-The algorithm does not explicitly output a solution, instead the cliques are stored in a tree which is constructed during the recursion.
-Our solutions in Theorem~\ref{algosens} and Theorem~\ref{algexp} will be in a similar form.
+As discussed earlier, an additional curing step is necessary to get exactly the set of maximal cliques of the graph.
+The rationale behind this step is explained in the following section.
+Each clique requires a time complexity of $\mathcal{O}(2^cc)$ for the curing process.
+Hence, the overall time complexity to get exactly all the maximal cliques is $\mathcal{O}(3^{c/3}2^{c}cn^2)$.
+Furthermore, an additional preprocessing step is involved, which entails listing all induced 2-paths in a $c$-closed graph of order $n$.
+This step takes $\mathcal{O}(p(n,c))$ time, where $p(n,c)$ represents the time required for the listing process.
+Instead of explicitly outputting a solution, the algorithm stores the cliques in a tree structure constructed during the recursion.
+Similarly, our solutions in Theorem~\ref{algosens} and Theorem~\ref{algexp} will follow a similar format.